michaelpurdyatbucks/ToDoList/README.md

 ## Overview

-_To Do List_ is an application that helps manages tasks that need to be done.
+_To Do List_ is an application that helps manage tasks that need to be completed.
 It aims to be simple, so the user is not distracted from whats important - **getting stuff done**.

 ## Layout

 ### Main Screen

+This is where the User will spend the majority of their time in the application.
+This is the main Activity.
 ![Main Screen](docs/MainScreen.png?raw=true "Main Screen")

 ### New Task Screen

+This is what the User is presented with when touching the New Task button.
+This is how a new task is created.
 ![New Task Screen](docs/NewTaskScreen.png?raw=true "New Task Screen")

 ### Task View Screen

+This is how the User is preseneted with when touching a task.
+This expands the task details.

 ![Task View Screen](docs/TaskViewScreen.png?raw=true "Task View Screen")